jerry-0925/jerry-chen-/README.md

 Hi there, I‘m (ZIRUI )JERRY CHEN! 👋

-I am a highschool senior and also
+I am a high school senior and also researcher in music technology.
-Music Hacker
-Neural Audio Engineer
-I engineer serene algorithms to transform sound into healing

 Most of my research focus on the overlap between the human experience with music using computer science.
 The interdisciplinary approach combining music, psychology, neuroscience and computer science is novel and intriguing to me.